leslie-huang/TextasDataLabSpring2020/README.md

 Before the first lab, please make sure you have R and (the free version of) RStudio (https://rstudio.com) on your machine.

+# *Please see NYU Classes for information about HW 1.*

 ## Lab info
 - Thursdays 2-2:50pm
 - 60FA Rm 110